koendv/micropython-spiram/README.md

 ## Considerations

-- The STM32H7A3VIT6 has two *OCTO-SPI* controllers, two spi memories per controller, 4 spi flash or ram memories in total.
-With 8 Mbyte spi ram chips, maximum ram is 32 Mbyte external + 1 Mbyte internal = 33 Mbyte.

 - The board has a trace from processor SPI pin to the SPI memory ic, and from processor SPI pin to the board DuPont connectors.
 At low speeds this is not a problem, but at high speeds the trace to the DuPont connector will cause reflections.

 ## Links